Math classroom decoration ideas

 Here is a photo of my math classroom's first math word wall, complete with hand-painted factoring references, a few printed posters and some math vocabulary cards.

 Since taking this photo, I have majorly updated my math word wall, along with every other I've made for 2nd grade through algebra 2.
-You can see photos of them all here
+Over the years teachers have sent their classroom word wall teacher photos.
+Every photo is different, reflecting every teacher's unique classroom.

 Geometry word wall | parallel lines cut by a transversal before the poster was updated (this one is made from cut paper)